African American Studies Major

 University Park, College of the Liberal Arts (AA ST)

-For the B.A. degree in African American Studies, a minimum of 125 credits is required.
+For the bachelor of arts degree in African American Studies, a minimum of 125 credits is required.

 Per Senate Policy 83-80.5, the college dean or campus chancellor and program faculty may require up to 24 credits of course work in the major to be taken at the location or in the college or program where the degree is earned.
 For more information, check the Recommended Academic Plan for your intended program.